gamesbook/protograf/docs/source/customised_shapes.rst

 You should have already seen how these shapes were created, with defaults, in :doc:`Core Shapes <core_shapes>`.

+However, while all shapes can be customised to some extent, and share some customisation options, these shapes in particular provide many more options which are described here.

 .. _table-of-contents-custom:

 - `Overview`_